neivv/aice/Documentation.md

 targeting flags, and do nothing if the targeting flags prevent attacking the current target unit.

-`fireweapon_at` is same as `fireweapon`, but overrides target to a specified [unit][other-units], doing nothing if the unit does not exist.
+`fireweapon_at` is same as `fireweapon`, but overrides target to a specified [unit][other-units], doing nothing if the unit does not exist, or is hidden (Inside transport or bunker)

 ### playfram